 Atelier du Meuble Contemporain was founded in Paris by Bernard Mauffret, a craftsman with an unconventional path — from timber framing with the Compagnons du Devoir to architecture, percussion instrument making, wooden boat fitting, and design.
 Early on, he developed a cross-disciplinary approach to making, both technical and sensitive.
 The workshop was born from this vision: a space dedicated to the design and prototyping of contemporary furniture, in direct collaboration with designers, artists, and institutions.

-His long-standing partnership with the Mobilier National, beginning in the early 2000s, and his own furniture line — including the Épure table, awarded in 2005 — embody his commitment to uniting structure, function, and expression.
+His collaboration with Mobilier National since the 2000s and his own furniture line, including the Épure table, which won an award in 2005, embody this desire to unite structure, function, and expression.

-In 2025, the atelier was taken over by a new team, trained over several years by Bernard Mauffret, in a spirit of continuity and openness.
-Today, Atelier du Meuble Contemporain carries on its work with the same dedication to bespoke craftsmanship — at the intersection of contemporary creation, attention to detail, and technical research.
+In 2025, the workshop was taken over by a new team, trained for several years by Bernard Mauffret, in a spirit of continuity and openness.
+Today, Atelier du Meuble Contemporain continues to operate with the same commitment to bespoke design, combining contemporary creation, attention to detail, and technical research.

 Team